Bills Digest No. 23, 2024-25

 • from a starting point that is above 20% and below 100%.

-Tests to be applied
+Tests to be applied to a notifiable acquisition

-The test to be applied to a notifiable acquisition by the ACCC is whether the acquisition, if put into effect, would or could, in all the circumstances, have the effect, or be likely to have the effect, of substantially lessening competition in any market: proposed subsection 51ABZH(1).
-An acquisition may satisfy the test of substantially lessening competition in a market if the acquisition would, in all the circumstances, have the effect, or be likely to have the effect, of creating, strengthening or entrenching a substantial degree of power in the market: proposed subsection 51ABZH(4).
-Where no competition concerns are raised, the Commission may quickly determine that a notified acquisition can proceed—this is called Phase 1.
+If the ACCC is notified of a proposed acquisition, the ACCC may determine whether the acquisition may be put into effect, or must not be put into effect: proposed subsection 51ABZE(1).
+The test to be applied by the ACCC is whether the acquisition, if put into effect, would or could, in all the circumstances, have the effect, or be likely to have the effect of substantially lessening competition in any market: proposed subsection 51ABZH(1).
+An acquisition may substantially lessen competition in a market if it would have the effect, or be likely to have the effect, of creating, strengthening or entrenching a substantial degree of power in the market: proposed subsection 51ABZH(4).
+Where no competition concerns are raised, the ACCC may quickly determine that a notified acquisition can proceed—this is called Phase 1.

 Where the ACCC is satisfied that the acquisition could be likely to substantially lessen competition, it may undertake a further in-depth review, known as Phase 2.
 The test to be applied is whether the effect of substantially lessening competition would be likely to result in a public benefit that outweighs the public detriment: proposed subsection 51ABZW(2).